-Getting a precise temperature of the ingredient you’re cooking — whether it’s on the stove top, in the oven, or on the grill — is especially important for reaching the right internal temperature.
+Getting a precise temperature of the ingredient you’re cooking — whether it’s on the stove top, in the oven, or on the grill — is especially important for serving properly cooked and safe food.
 The Thermapen instant-read thermometer is my constant companion while cooking.
-I’m proud to say, with its help, I no longer overcooked the chicken.

 - 2-3 second readings